khali70/expo-LifeSign-ui/ReadMe.md

 # About the Repo

-in this repo i will have my note that i wand to share with you on publice the programer i update and note for coding some weird errors
+in this repo i will have my note that i wand to share with you on public the programer i update and note for coding some weird errors